senggan/Cleaning/CODEBOOK.md

 1. Read all the source files into data frame and convert to tbl class in order to use dplyr package

-2. Get the Column Index and Label for mean and std measurement by searching for mean and std in the column label.
-Please note that MeanFreq are excluded since it is neither mean or standard deviation of measurment This will be used to pick up the columns in data set
+2. Get the Column Index and Label for mean and standard deviation measurement by searching for "mean(" and "std("" in the column label.
+Please note that MeanFreq are excluded since it is neither mean or standard deviation of measurement.
+The column indexes will be used to pick up the columns in data set

 3. Extracts only the measurements on the mean and standard deviation for each measurement.